Milton Keynes: City development archive and library

-Government
+Governance

 Local government

-The responsible local government is Milton Keynes City Council, which controls the City of Milton Keynes, a unitary authority, and non-metropolitan county in law, since May 1996.
+The responsible local government is Milton Keynes City Council, which administers the City of Milton Keynes, a unitary authority, and non-metropolitan county in law, since May 1996.
 Until then, it was controlled by Buckinghamshire County Council.
 Historically, most of the area that became Milton Keynes was known as the "Three Hundreds of Newport".

-The unitary authority area is fully parished.
+The unitary authority area, which extends beyond the ONS-defined Milton Keynes built-up area and encompasses the town of Olney and many rural villages and hamlets, is fully parished.

 International co-operation

 Although Milton Keynes has no formalised twinning agreements, it has partnered and co-operated with various cities over the years.
 The most contact has been with Almere, Netherlands, especially on energy management and urban planning.
 For several years from 1995, the city co-operated with Tychy, Poland, after participating in the European City Cooperation System in Tychy in March 1994.

 Due to the twinning of the borough and the equivalent administrative region of Bernkastel-Wittlich, the council worked with Bernkastel-Kues, Germany, for example on art projects.

-In 2017 they partnered with the Chinese fellow smart city of Yinchuan.
+In 2017, they partnered with the Chinese fellow smart city of Yinchuan.

 Infrastructure

-Hospitals

 Milton Keynes University Hospital, in the Eaglestone district, is an NHS general hospital with an Accident and Emergency unit.
 It is associated for medical teaching purposes with the University of Buckingham medical school.
 There are two small private hospitals: BMI Healthcare's Saxon Clinic and Ramsay Health Care's Blakelands Hospital.

-Prison

 There is a Category A male prison, HMP Woodhill, on the western boundary.
 A section of the prison is a Young Offenders Institution.